cssu/first-year-guide/README.md

 Also, do take a look at applying to be a First-year Representative here at the CSSU.
 You will be responsible for presenting your interests and issues to the CSSU, and for spreading information and updates to your classmates.
 Alternatively, you can also be a General Council member – check out the main page for more details on how to apply!

-There are also lots of events which you can attend and participate in – follow us on Facebook and Instagram to get updates on all the events which the CSSU runs!
+There are also lots of events which you can attend and participate in – follow us on Facebook, Instagram or Discord to get updates on all the events which the CSSU runs!

 ##### Hackathons